0xn3va/cheat-sheets/Web Application/Command Injection/README.md

 ## Shell variables

-Bash automatically assigns default values to a number of variables, such as `HOME` or `PATH`.
+Bash automatically assigns default values to many variables, such as `HOME` or `PATH`.
 Some of these variables can be used to create payloads.
 For instance, you can use `IFS` variable as a separator (this is possible since `IFS` contains a list of characters that separate fields):

 ```bash
 $ cat$IFS/etc/passwd